ArnolFokam/computer-vision-lab/notes/papers/@wuConditionalNegativeSampling2020.md

 ## Problem Indentified
 - Contrastive self-supervised learning extensively depends on negative samples
 - Besides random sampling, some techniques hard negative mining
-- However, it is not clear if these methods the MI related to the infoNCE objective function
+- It is better to have to have low-variance objective function estimator (ease of finding a better local optima)
-- Additionally, the paper claims that we do not if this approach is beneficial to the downstream tasks.
+	- low-variance by choosing less negatives

 ## Solution proposed
 - The paper proposes a new sampling strategy the conditional the sampling of negatives based on their similarity with the positive example.